ngx-md-slides/ngx-md-slides/README.md

 ### Limitations

-Due to the fact that Markdown code is added to Typescript variables via backticks(\`), backticks cannot be used to write code in Markdown because they will trigger Typescript compilation errors.
+Due to the fact that Markdown code is added to Typescript constants via backticks(\`), backticks cannot be used to write code in Markdown because they will trigger Typescript compilation errors.

 **Workaround**: Use the HTML <code>code</code> tag for inline code and the triple **tilde**(\~) for code blocks.